These genetically engineered medications control the immune response.

 How it works.
-Sarilumab (Kevzara) and tocilizumab (Actemra) are antibodies that blocks the area when interleukin-6 (IL-6) attaches to cells.
-IL-6 is an immune system protein that stokes inflammation, says Wei.
+Sarilumab (Kevzara) and tocilizumab (Actemra) are antibodies that block the area when interleukin-6 (IL-6) attaches to cells.
+Secukinumab (Cosentyx) binds to the protein interleukin-17A.

 Delivery.
 Sarilumab is given by injection every two weeks.
 Secukinumab is given by injection and may start with a weekly dose for four weeks, then once a month.
 Tocilizumab is given intravenously for about an hour once a month.

 Risks.
-Like other biologics, sarilumab and tocilizumab carry a risk of infection.
-In some patients, these medications may raises liver enzymes.
+Like other biologics, sarilumab, secukinumab and tocilizumab carry a risk of infection.
+In some patients, these medications may raise liver enzymes.
 High liver enzymes may indicate liver damage or inflammation.

 A Biologic Targeting B Cells